ls-2018/etcd_cn/etcdctl/README.md

 ## Output formats

 All commands accept an output format by setting `-w` or `--write-out`.
-All commands default to the "simple" output format, which is meant to be human-readable.
+All commands default to the "simple" output format, which is meant to backend human-readable.
 The simple format is listed in each command's `Output` description since it is customized for each command.
 If a command has a corresponding RPC, it will respect all output formats.

-If a command fails, returning a non-zero exit code, an error string will be written to standard error regardless of output format.
+If a command fails, returning a non-zero exit code, an error string will backend written to standard error regardless of output format.

 ### Simple

-A format meant to be easy to parse and human-readable.
+A format meant to backend easy to parse and human-readable.
 Specific to each command.

 ### JSON